p4d0rn/Java_Zoo/Theory/Inter.md

 static call and special call can be determined at compile-time, but virtual call can be only determined at run-time.
 The former is trivial and the latter is non-trivial(key to call graph construction for OOPLs)

-During run-time, a virtual call is resolved based on
+During run-time, a virtual call is dynamically resolved based on（method dispatch）

 1. type of the receiver object(caller)
 2. method signature at the call site